Open-Systems-Pharmacology/2-Day-WASHINGTON-Workshop-2019/README.md

 ## REGISTRATION

-For more information and registration, please visit [EventBrite](https://www.eventbrite.com/e/2-day-pk-sim-mobi-workshop-on-pbpk-and-pbpk-based-qsp-tickets-54161831496).
+To register for the workshop, please visit [EventBrite](https://www.eventbrite.com/e/2-day-pk-sim-mobi-workshop-on-pbpk-and-pbpk-based-qsp-tickets-54161831496).

 The workshop is currently restricted to 15 participants.